GrantStenger/ai-for-adversarial-games/README.md

 ### Game Status
 * Tic-tac-toe is fully built and plays perfectly.
 It is unbeatable.
 It needs to be optimized and code should be cleaner.
-* Connect-4 is built and AI development is in progress
+* Connect-4 is built and AI development is in progress.
-* Pyramix is currently being built
+* Pyramix is currently being built.
-* Texas Hold'em is currently being rebuilt with better optimization
+* Texas Hold'em is currently being rebuilt with better optimization.
-* Chess, black-jack, dollar-auction, and prisoners dilemma are currently unbuilt.
+* Chess, Black Jack, checkers, dollar-auction, and prisoners dilemma are currently unbuilt.

 ### Algorithms to test
 * Minimax + Alpha-Beta Pruning